 4. Behold The Bold Umbrellaphant (and other poems)

 Poems by Jack Prelutsky, illustrated by Carin Berger

 Such interesting and silly wordplay throughout this book of poems.
 Jack Prelutsky has a whole collection of poetry books for kids, so if this one tickles your funny bone, you’ll love his other poetry books, including Be Glad Your Nose Is On Your Face.

 Poems by Alice Schertle, illustrated by Petra Mathers

-An adorable book of poetry that will make you laugh as you imagine your closet coming alive.
+What an adorable book of poetry that will make you laugh as you imagine your closet coming alive.
 Each silly poem is written in the voice of a different article of clothing, including the always hilarious frilly underwear.
-How can you not laugh at that?!
+For example, “Violet’s Hiking Hat” and “Jennifer’s Shoes” or Jack’s Soccer Jersey” will crack you up.
+How can you not laugh when clothing writes their ow poetry?!